openingscience/book/_posts/2013-08-15-Intellectual_property.md

 scientific publications, and also copyright on data and code, as elaborated in the next section.

-##Section 2.
-Research Dissemination: Data and “Raw Facts”
+## Research Dissemination: Data and “Raw Facts”

 Computational science today is facing a credibility crisis: without access to the data and computer code that underlies scientific